Mayank189/Credit-Scoring-Lending-Club-Project/README.md

 #This will help business in near future before giving loan to customer based on certain parameter and will try to minimize its default rate.

-#Important target(dependent) variables in datasets -Default,Charged off and Does not meet the credit policy.